 Neskantaga First Nation

-Construction of the water treatment system upgrade and expansion complete, performance testing underway
+Water treatment system upgrade and expansion complete, deficiencies being addressed

 Project tracker